shadden/IntegrableModelforResonances/README.md

   - `exoplanet`
   - `celmech`
   - `rebound`

-All packages can be installed using:
+All packages can be installed with:

   `pip install [PACKAGE]`